Golden-olive woodpecker: Distribution and habitat

 The golden-olive woodpecker inhabits a very wide variety of landscapes, mostly semi-open to dense.
-They range from dry tropical thornscrub to humid rainforest.
-Between those extremes are cloudforest, oak-pine woodland, dry deciduous forest, riparian thickets, and mangroves.
-They are often also found along the edges of forest, in scattered trees within clearings, and in shade-grown coffee plantations.
-In elevation the species ranges from near sea level to 2100 m in Mexico and between 750 and 2150 m in Central America, from sea level to 2800 m but usually between 350 and 2100 m in Venezuela, between 900 and 3100 m in Colombia, between 1000 and 2500 m in Argentina, and up to 2300 m in Ecuador, Peru, and Bolivia.
+They range from dry tropical thornscrubs to humid rainforests.
+Between those extremes are cloudforests, oak-pine woodland, dry deciduous forests, riparian thickets, and mangroves.
+They are often also found along the edges of forest, in scattered trees within clearings, and shade-grown coffee plantations.
+In elevation, the species ranges from near sea level to 2100 m in Mexico and between 750 and 2150 m in Central America, from sea level to 2800 m but usually between 350 and 2100 m in Venezuela, between 900 and 3100 m in Colombia, between 1000 and 2500 m in Argentina, and up to 2300 m in Ecuador, Peru, and Bolivia.

 Behavior

 Movement

 As far as is known, the golden-olive woodpecker is a year-round resident throughout its range.

 Feeding

 The golden-olive woodpecker forages from the forest's mid level to the canopy, exploring the trunk, limbs, branches, and vines of large trees.
 It hunts by itself, in loose pairs, and as part of mixed species feeding flocks.
 It pecks, hammers, probes, prys, and sometimes gleans to capture its prey.
 Its primary diet is ants, termites, and wood-boring beetles and their larvae; it adds fruits and berries but rarely.
+A note published in 2016 added Müllerian bodies to its known diet.
+These are growths that Cecropia plants produce to feed ants in a symbiotic relationship.